Hepatoblastoma in Children

 Contact Us for specific information about your child’s health.

 What is hepatoblastoma in children?Hepatoblastoma is a very rare cancer.
 It’s a tumor that starts in the liver.
-The cancer
+It usually

 affects children less than 3 to 4 years of age.
 It usually doesn’t spread (metastasize) to